ece362-purdue/proton-labs/lab4-adc-dma/README.md

 > [!IMPORTANT]
 > Show your TA that turning the potentiometer varies the value printed to your Serial Monitor within the range 0-4095.
 >
+> If the values aren't changing, use the debugger to determine if your code is hanging somewhere.
+Ensure that you are getting a non-zero value out of the relevant ADC register when you turn the potentiometer.
+>
 > In `autotest`, show that your function passes the `freerun` test case.
 >